People at the FRC

 Alex is a mechanical engineer developing robotic hydroponic systems and Mars analog rovers.

 alexlong [AT] cmu.edu

 Silvio works on embedded software development for field robots.
-He is currently working on autonomous vehicles for specialty crops.
+He is currently working with technologies for autonomous ground vehicles (agricultural applications - mowing and spraying) and aerial vehicles (cargo delivery helicopters).
 He is also interested on software architeture, graphical interfaces and support tools for autonomous systems development.

 smaeta [AT] andrew.cmu.edu